Authors aim to determine if the relationship between substance use disorders (SUD) and discrimination varies by race/ethnicity and gender.

 Authors evaluated the variation among and representativeness of controls identified using multiple methods for a population-based case-control study of breast cancer among Asian Americans, Native Hawaiians and Pacific Islanders (AANHPIs) in the San Francisco Bay Area using a unique combination of targeted recruitment strategies, including address-based sampling, community-based methods, and Internet-based and media-based approaches for recruiting controls, frequency matched on age and ethnicity to a population-based sample of cases.

 Cross-cultural variability in respondent processing of survey questions may bias results from multiethnic samples.
-We analyzed behavior codes, which identify difficulties in the interactions of respondents and interviewers, from a discrimination module contained within a field test of the 2007 California Health Interview Survey.
+Authors analyzed behavior codes, which identify difficulties in the interactions of respondents and interviewers, from a discrimination module contained within a field test of the 2007 California Health Interview Survey.
 In all, 553 (English) telephone interviews yielded 13,999 interactions involving 22 items.

 Cross-cultural variability in respondent processing of survey questions may bias results from multiethnic samples.
-We analyzed behavior codes, which identify difficulties in the interactions of respondents and interviewers, from a discrimination module contained within a field test of the 2007 California Health Interview Survey.
+Authors analyzed behavior codes, which identify difficulties in the interactions of respondents and interviewers, from a discrimination module contained within a field test of the 2007 California Health Interview Survey.
 In all, 553 (English) telephone interviews yielded 13,999 interactions involving 22 items.

 This study investigates whether self-reported racial discrimination is related to poor health-related quality of life (HRQoL).
 Analyses focused on Whites (n = 52,571), Blacks (n = 4,343), Mexicans (n = 12,336), Central Americans (n = 1,504), Multi-ethnic Latinos (n = 1,102), and Other Latinos (n = 1,828) who participated in the 2003 and 2005 California Health Interview survey.